bitpiedotcom/bitpiewx/_posts/2018-05-16-bitpie-supports-tron-upgrade-token-migration-en.md

 Bitpie and TRON have announced deep ecological cooperation in all aspects.

 It is reported, TRON will launch virtual machine on May 25, mainnet on May 31(UTC+8), token migration on June 21 and the first 27 super representative elections on June 26(UTC+8).
 With this date approaching, today Bitpie Wallet announced that it would support the TRON blockchain upgrade and token migration.
-By then, investors only need to deposit TRX’s ERC-20 tokens to Bitpie Wallet and will receive the equivalent TRX token.
-For TRX holders who deposit TRX in Bitpie Wallet after June 21st, there will be a weekly exchange.
+By then, investors only need to deposit TRX’s ERC-20 tokens to Bitpie Pie Bank and will receive the equivalent TRX token.
+For TRX holders who deposit TRX in Bitpie Pie Bank after June 21st, there will be a weekly exchange.

 TRX/SCNY, TRX/ETH trading pairs are now available on the built-in exchange platform ExPie for trading.
 You can start depositing and trading TRX now.